luaily/luaily/README.md

 ## hello!
-i'm luaily, a below average american high school art student, graphic designer, game and software developer and animator.
+i'm luaily, a below average american art student, graphic designer, game and software developer and animator.
-i excel in procrastination, im serious, if you need something done, give me a deadline set the week before you need it done and don't tell me, or else it won't get done on time.
+i excel in procrastination, im serious, if you need something done, give me a deadline set like a week before you need it done and don't tell me, or else it won't get done on time.

 ### technical pronunciation key: `/loʊ-ˈæli/`
 use something like [IPA reader](https://ipa-reader.com/) to hear the above key pronounced.